Q&A: John Paul DeJoria learned how to bottle success

-NEW YORKMost entrepreneurs dream of catching lightning in a bottle once in their lives.
+NEW YORK(Reuters) - Most entrepreneurs dream of catching lightning in a bottle once in their lives.
 Billionaire John Paul DeJoria has managed to make a habit of it.

 The Los Angeles-bred entrepreneur, a son of Greek and Italian immigrants, hit the jackpot with ventures like the Paul Mitchell line of hair products and Patron tequila.